Your Liver Delivers

 Your liver can keep working even if part of it is damaged or removed.
 But if it starts to shut down completely—a condition known as liver failure—you can survive for only a day or 2 unless you get emergency treatment.

 Many things can affect liver function.
-Some liver problems are inherited from your parents, some are caused by viruses (certain kinds of ), and some are related to your behavior.
+Some liver problems are inherited from your parents, some are caused by viruses (certain kinds of A general term for liver inflammation (damage caused by the body’s protective response to injury or illness)., and some are related to your behavior.
 Certain liver diseases go away on their own.
 Others can last a lifetime and cause serious illness.

 Although liver disease often has no symptoms, warning signs can include a swollen abdomen, nausea, itching, or jaundice (having a yellow tint to the skin and the whites of the eyes).